AlePre2/Unreal-FFmpeg/README.md

 If you would like some feature not currently present you can request it and maybe it will be implemented in the future.

+## Tecnical Info

+This plugin at the moment works only on windows.

+This plugin use the Windows CMD.

+This plugin uses FFmpeg 6.0 it has the ffmpeg.exe in the content folder so you do not have to have it installed to make the plugin work.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)